15 top hiking and biking trails near Lake of the Ozarks and Osage Beach Missouri — Ha Ha Tonka State Park scenic overlook

 For explorers, hikers, and sightseers, Ha Ha Tonka State Park is an absolute must-visit.
 With its fascinating history and stunning natural beauty, it's no wonder it's a favorite among locals and visitors alike.
 Whether you arrive by boat or car, you'll be captivated by the majestic castle ruins and breathtaking views.

-1. Devil's Kitchen Trail Loop (Easy, 1.3 miles, 43 min, 121 ft elevation change): This short, family-friendly loop winds through a scenic valley, offering glimpses of the Niangua Arm of the lake.
+This short, family-friendly loop winds through a scenic valley, offering glimpses of the Niangua Arm of the lake.
 Perfect for a leisurely stroll or a quick escape into nature.
-The Devil"s Kitchen is natural surface loop trail takes you through dry chert woodland and glades before entering the Devils Kitchen sinkhole which is a small cave shelter. [info] [directions].
+The Devil's Kitchen is a natural-surface loop trail that takes you through dry chert woodland and glades before entering the Devil's Kitchen sinkhole, a small cave shelter. [info] [directions].

-2. Tonka Quarry Trail Green Loop (Moderate, 2.9 miles, 367 ft elevation change): Quarry Trail takes visitors through two quarry sites, where sandstone was mined to build the castle, carriage house and water tower.
+Quarry Trail takes visitors through two quarry sites, where sandstone was mined to build the castle, carriage house, and water tower.
 At the trailhead near the castle ruins, the trail passes next to the site where 10 greenhouses were constructed as part of the Robert Snyder estate.
-The greenhouses were removed and sold after Snyders death, but the foundations and interpretive panel are available for viewing at the site. [info]
+The greenhouses were removed and sold after Snyder's death, but the foundations and interpretive panel remain at the site. [info]

-3. Turkey Pen Hollow Trail (Moderate, 6.9 miles, 700 ft elevation change): Immerse yourself in the Ozark woodlands on this moderate trail.
+Immerse yourself in the Ozark woodlands on this moderate trail.
 Expect some elevation changes and rocky sections, rewarded by stunning panoramic views of the surrounding hills.
 This trail passes through high-quality dolomite glades and woodland plant communities.
-The trail goes by a giant sinkhole, access to the park's special-use camp, a primitive backpack camping area for large groups, and Turkey Pen Hollow. [info]
+The trail passes by a giant sinkhole, the access to the park's special-use camp, a primitive backpacking area for large groups, and Turkey Pen Hollow. [info]

-4. Castle Trail (Easy, .8 miles, 300 ft elevation change): The Castle Trail is a family-friendly trail leading to castle ruins and a lake overlook.
+The Castle Trail is a family-friendly trail leading to castle ruins and a lake overlook.
 The stunning views make Castle Trail one of the park's most popular trails.
-Construction on the mansion was originally started in 1905 by a businessman from Kansas City but it burned down in the 1940s, leaving only ruins. [info].
+Construction of the mansion began in 1905 by a businessman from Kansas City, but it burned down in the 1940s, leaving only ruins. [info].

-5. Spring Trail (Moderate, 1.4 miles, 200 ft elevation change): Check out this 1.4-mile loop trail near Camdenton, Missouri.
+Check out this 1.4-mile loop trail near Camdenton, Missouri.
 Generally considered a moderately challenging route, it takes an average of 37 min to complete.
 This is a very popular area for birding, camping, and hiking, so you'll likely encounter other people while exploring.
 The trail is open year-round and is beautiful to visit anytime.
 Dogs are welcome, but must be on a leash.[info].

-6. Ha Ha Tonka Island Trail (Moderate, .9 miles, 229 ft elevation change): The Island trailhead is the old mill site, accessible from the Spring Trail.
-This is a rugged loop with scenic rock formations, small cave, spring views.
+The Island trailhead is the old mill site, accessible from the Spring Trail.
+This is a rugged loop with scenic rock formations, a small cave, and spring views.
 Explore this 0.9-mile out-and-back trail near Camdenton, Missouri.
 Generally considered a moderately challenging route, it takes an average of 30 min to complete.
 This is a very popular area for birding, hiking, and running, so you'll likely encounter other people while exploring.
 The trail is open year-round and is beautiful to visit anytime.
 Dogs are welcome, but must be on a leash. [info].

 Ha Ha Tonka State Park Info